The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe X, XI and XIV out to 3.4 Rs: The PSI MHD Model

 \section{The PSI MHD Model}

-The spatially resolved coronal line emission (Fig. \ref{fig5}) and inferred electron temperature (Fig. \ref{fig8}) are the first such data to span the distance of 1.08 to 2.8 (up to 3.4 \Rs \ for \ion[Fe xi]), and offer a unique opportunity to test and constrain cutting edge models of the corona.
+The spatially resolved coronal line emission (Fig. \ref{Fig6}) and inferred electron temperature (Fig. \ref{Fig9}) are the first such data to span the distance of 1.08 to 2.8 (up to 3.4 \Rs \ for \ion[Fe xi]), and offer a unique opportunity to test and constrain advanced models of the corona.
 Specifically, we compare our observational eclipse results to forward modeled line emission using the state-of-the-art Magnetohydrodynamic (MHD) simulation of the PSI/MAS model \citep{Mikic2018} for the 2019 July 2 Total Solar Eclipse corona\footnote{\url{http://www.predsci.com/corona/jul2019eclipse/home.php}}.
 There exists a rich heritage of forward modeling white-light and extreme ultraviolet (EUV) observables from the PSI MHD model (e.g. \citealt{Mikic1999, Mok2005, Lionello2009}), where the local emissivity for a given observable (based on the local plasma state and/or geometry) was obtained and then integrated along a given LOS through the model.
 We follow a similar approach to model the \ion[Fe x], \ion[Fe xi], and \ion[Fe xiv] emission lines (see Section \ref{forwardModel}).

-This MHD model was used by \cite{Boe2021a}, where the forward modeled K corona emission was compared to the eclipse data (see \cite{Boe2021a} for the details of the model).
+This MHD model was used by \cite{Boe2021a}, where the forward modeled K corona emission (top right panel of Figure \ref{fig1}) was compared to the eclipse data (see \cite{Boe2021a} for the details of the model).
 The model was found to accurately predict the brightness of the K corona, and consequently the electron density.
-Further, the magnetic morphology of the model (top right panel of Figure \ref{fig1}) closely matches the fine-scale striations seen in the eclipse image.
+Further, the magnetic morphology of the model (bottom right panel of Figure \ref{fig1}) closely matches the fine-scale striations seen in the eclipse image.
 Given that the MHD model has generated a reasonable electron density and magnetic field morphology prediction throughout the corona, we can reliably extend the comparison to include the line emission observables, which offers a unique opportunity to test other plasma parameters in the model.